Home Assistant on Proxmox: VM Import Steps

 uploading the iso image to proxmox.

-4. Select Create VM and then enter a name.
+4. Select Create VM and then enter a name for the VM.

 addinga vm name and vm ID.